dmlc/xgboost/doc/tutorials/external_memory.rst

 where ``label_column`` should point to the csv column acting as the label.

-To provide a simple example for illustration, extracting the code from `demo/guide-python/external_memory.py <https://github.com/dmlc/xgboost/blob/master/demo/guide-python/external_memory.py>`_.
-If you have a dataset stored in a file similar to ``agaricus.txt.train`` with LIBSVM format, the external memory support can be enabled by:
+If you have a dataset stored in a file similar to ``demo/data/agaricus.txt.train`` with LIBSVM format, the external memory support can be enabled by:

 .. code-block:: python